 We conducted the study in villages surrounding Majete Wildlife Reserve (MWR) in Chikwawa district, southern Malawi from April 2015 to April 2016.
 Malaria transmission is intense and peaks from December to March during the rainy season [21].
 The study area is within the catchment of the Majete Malaria Project (MMP), a five-year, community-based malaria control project.
 The surveys were conducted in 61 villages with approximately 6,600 households, and a total population of approximately 25,000.
 The area was divided into three administrative units, which, for convenience purposes are referred to as focal areas: A, B and C; see Fig 1 from which villages and households within villages were sampled.

-Figure 1: Map of Majete wildlife reserve and surrounding communities.
+Fig 1: Map of Majete wildlife reserve and surrounding communities.

 Majete Wildlife Reserve (brown) is surrounded by 19 community based organisations – CBOs (grey and green) comprising the Majete perimeter.
 Three focal areas (green), labelled as A, B, and C mark the communities selected for malaria indicator surveys.
 The rest of the CBOs (grey) are outside the projects catchment area.